opattison/olivermakes/_posts/2016-03-17-jekyll-cost.md

 updated: 2016-03-17 15:24
 drafted: 2016-03-17 15:00
 unique_id: 2016-03-17:jekyll-cost
-description: 'Just how cheap is it to host a site with Jekyll?
+description: 'Just how cheap is it to host a static Jekyll site?
 Costs start at $0.'

 ---